 Vaccination is among the greatest public health achievements of the 20th century, banishing feared diseases from the lives of those fortunate enough to be immunized.
 But 1.5 million children continue to die each year from vaccine-preventable diseases.
 The Global Vaccine Action Plan (GVAP) is a framework to end that inequity and extend the benefits of vaccination to everyone, regardless of where they are born.

-The GVAP is supported by multiple stakeholders involved in immunization, including governments and elected officials, health professionals, academia, manufacturers, global agencies, development partners, civil society, media and the private sector.
+Approved by the World Health Assembly in May 2012, GVAP is the global vaccine community’s consensus roadmap for the Decade of Vaccines.
+The plan was supported by multiple stakeholders involved in immunization, including governments and elected officials, health professionals, academia, manufacturers, global agencies, development partners, civil society, media and the private sector.

-Sabin’s meningococcal, rotavirus, rubella and pneumococcal advocacy activities encourage accelerated vaccine introduction within countries, leverage new research to improve disease estimates, and convene stakeholders around the world to discuss relevant research that will inform public health agendas — all with the aim of delivering universal access to these vaccines.
+Sabin’s meningococcal, rotavirus, rubella and pneumococcal advocacy activities encourage accelerated vaccine introduction within countries, leverage new research to improve disease estimates and convene stakeholders around the world to discuss relevant research that will inform public health agendas — all with the aim of delivering universal access to these vaccines.

 Several new vaccines have been introduced in recent years and coverage grew rapidly without having any ill effect on basic vaccination rates.
 Pneumococcal was the most common vaccine introduced.
 GVAP calls for at least 90 low- or middle-income countries to introduce one or more under-utilized vaccines by 2015.
 Although some programs have found it difficult to finance the purchase of new vaccines, this is the sole GVAP target that remains on track but clearly more remains to be done.